sciapp/gr/doc/index.rst

 .. image:: media/gr-structure.png

-*GR* was developed by the Scientific IT-Systems group at the Peter Grünberg Institute at Forschunsgzentrum Jülich.
+*GR* was developed by the `Scientific IT-Systems <https://iffwww.iff.kfa-juelich.de>`_ group at the `Peter Grünberg Institute <http://www.fz-juelich.de/pgi>`_ at `Forschunsgzentrum Jülich <http://www.fz-juelich.de>`_.
 The main development has been done by Josef Heinen who currently maintains the software.

 *GR3* is a software library for simple visualization of 3D scenes.
 It was developed by Florian Rhiem as part of his bachelor's thesis.